 Researchers believe that mindfulness may help people better respond to stress by fostering healthier coping strategies.
-For example, study participants who reported higher levels of mindfulness were less likely to rely on coping strategies, such as denial, disengagement and self-blame.
+For example, study participants who reported higher levels of mindfulness were less likely to rely on denial, disengagement and self-blame as coping strategies.
 They were also more likely to use more-positive strategies, such as information gathering, planning and seeking out social support.

 Mindfulness practice appears to be a safe, drug-free approach to coping with stress and anxiety, which may in turn help reduce your MS symptoms.